Isaacam7/Economy-Bot/README.md

 # Economy-Bot
-A discord bot I made for my server that allows you to simulate a small stock market as well as an added calculator
+A discord bot that simulates a simple stock market that allows users to buy and sell and earn a in-bot passive currency.
+The bot also comes with a calculator function that can solve a full suite of PEMDAS functions as well as generating random companies and prices.